 There are many weapon-related offences in the Criminal Code that cover a wide range of criminal activities.
 These include using a firearm in the commission of an offence, pointing a firearm, possessing a firearm for a dangerous purpose, and even the unsafe storage of a firearm.

-However, weapons offences also include violations that involve other deadly weapons such as explosives and certain knives.
-Read on to see how a lawyer specializing in weapons offences and firearms possessions can help.
+Weapons offences also include violations that involve other deadly weapons, such as explosives and certain knives.

 Common Charges Related to Weapons Offences